linode/apl-docs/docs/apps/apps-overview.md

 Grafana Tempo is an open source, easy-to-use and high-scale distributed tracing backend.

 ### [Open Telemetry Operator](otel.md)
-The OpenTelemetry Operator offers a vendor-agnostic implementation on how to receive, process and export telemetry data.
+The Open Telemetry Operator offers a vendor-agnostic implementation on how to receive, process and export telemetry data.

 ---